Close this window to return to Mike Rudd & Bill Putt's early bands

 There are a couple of interviews on the CD.
 One done with Jim Tomlin, the group’s first lead guitarist, has Jim asking where they think it’s all heading musically speaking.
 Mike couldn’t have imagined that thirty-odd years later he would be recording some of the very same classic blues songs Jim recorded the Chants' playing on his flatmate's mono tape recorder back at the Stagedoor.

-1) Pre-Chants lineup: Compton Tothill, Trevor Courtney, Mike Rudd, Jim Tomlin and Stan Maugher (photo - Warren Sellers)
+1) Pre-Chants lineup: Compton Tothill, Trevor Courtney, Mike Rudd, Jim Tomlin and Stan Maugher (Warren Sellers)

-2) The Chants - with Pete Hanson, Mike Rudd, Jim Tomlin and Trevor Courtney.
-A previously unpublished shot by Warren Sellers from the Addington Showgrounds, probably around the time of the Battle of the Bands
+2) The Chants - Pete Hanson, Mike Rudd, Jim Tomlin and Trevor Courtney.
+(Warren Sellers)

 back to the top